MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 Important notes about Multiplayer Manager API design:

 * Large MPSD sessions (>100 members) are not supported.
 * Targets only peer-hosted multiplayer designs.
-Titles with dedicated servers should use the [Multiplayer Activity Service](live-mpa-overview.md) or [Multiplayer Service APIs](live-mpsd-overview.md) and [service-to-service calls](live-title-service-calls-xbox-live.md) instead.
+Titles with dedicated servers should use the [Multiplayer Activity feature overview](../mpa/live-mpa-overview.md) or [Multiplayer Session Directory overview](../mpsd/live-mpsd-overview.md) instead.

 >**Important** - Your game must still implement required events for online multiplayer in order to pass certification.